Nikon Z9 Camera Review

 The top button cluster to the left of the viewfinder as you’re photographing now has four buttons instead of three (+1), but the returning button positions have moved (-1) and the Metering button is now gone (completely, so -1), replaced by a Drive button I’ll get to later in this section.
 On the other side of the top of the Z9 the buttons have remained the same (Movie, ISO, Exposure Compensation).

-Heading out back, the number one complaint I’ve heard so far is the the playback button became a protect button.
+Heading out back, the number one complaint I’ve heard is that the playback button became a protect button.
 Fortunately, it’s also programmable in playback to be…a playback button (+0).
 We no longer have an AE-AF lock button, which is a shame, for reasons I’ll get to (-1).
 The rest of the back button changes are mostly tidying up positions (+1, particularly related to the vertical grip) and conforming to the other full frame Z cameras (arguably +1).
 The secondary rear LCD is now gone, but the three buttons that lived below it are back, and arguably better chosen (+1), some are programmable (+1).

 On the front of the camera we have three Fn buttons (+1), but their positions feel odd to a lot of people, including myself.
 My fingers have now grown used to their position, but…if you use the vertical grip to hold the camera, you can really only reach Fn3.
 This generally means that you should program Fn1 and Fn3 identically (so that you have the same function available no matter how you’re handling the camera), but that means the vertical grip hand position only can access one button while the horizontal can access two, but is likely repeating something (-1).
 All three buttons have more options in customization than before (+1).

 I noted earlier that Nikon went a step further, so I should explain.
 From Day One of the Z System I was loudly complaining about the removal of AF-ON+AF-area mode as a configuration option for the programmable buttons.
 I’ve kept that complaint up ever since, and have been joined by a chorus of other complainers.
 Well, it’s back on the Z9.
 But Nikon snuck in another option: AF-area mode.
 Yep, you can instantly just switch AF-area mode via button.
 These two things bring about a range of “hybrid” autofocusing techniques that I describe more fully in my book.
 I won’t go into it here because, well, there are now a ton of options, and it takes a fair amount of text to convey everything that’s possible.
-Indeed, one of the first updates to my book will likely be expanding on the customization sections of the book.
+Indeed, one of the first updates to my book was expanding on the customization sections of the book.

 The permanent vertical grip comes with some changes that are welcome, some that might not be.
 The welcome change is that Nikon has finally thought through the vertical grip button placement and made it better match up to horizontal grip button placement.
 We even get a sideways i button ;~), though it's lower and to the right of where our thumb would expect it.
 You can have the on-screen reminders and icons move when the camera is rotated, too, though some of Nikon's vertical position choices I might quibble with (the histogram position seems too high and centered to me, for example).